Gisela Colón: Monoliths

 In 2017 Colón created the Parabolic Monolith, a monumental sculptural form towering 15 feet high, described by art critic Christopher Knight, "like the flattened nose-cones of an airplane or science-fiction starship….Undeniably eye-catching, these giant luxury objects press technological craftsmanship to an extreme degree."

 Slabs

 In 2017 Colón developed a series of standing sculptures referred to as "Light Slabs," 8-feet tall works with a light-activated core rendered in translucent acrylic and polished stainless steel.
-The combination of disparate materials creates a duality of perceptual phenomena.
-The Slabs have been described as "sublime sculptures that resonate with color and light.
-Mysterious and magical…. they emit, reflect and refract light…feel otherworldly and seems to emanate a powerful life force.
-The metallic colors shift as the viewer circles it, much like the wall pods mutate in response to shifting points of view or changes in the light….These works aspire to be the opposite of fixed and static; they are shape-shifting, non-linear, non-specific objects.
-Working from a vocabulary of minimalist geometric forms, Colón achieves glowing, timeless objects of beauty."

 Light Portals

 In 2020, Colón exhibited a series of linear wall sculptures titled Light Portals, presenting swaths of structural color that shift and refract depending on the variability of external light conditions and the position of the viewer.

 Unidentified Objects

 In 2020, Colón created Unidentified Objects, a body of work referencing cosmological origins and universal forces such as matter, energy, gravity, space and time.

 Museum exhibitions

+Colón’s work has been the subject of solo museum presentations including “Radiant Space” at the Bruce Museum, Greenwich, Connecticut, “Materia Prima” at the Museu Nacional da Republica, Brasilia, Brazil, and “The Feminist Divine” at SCAD Museum of Art, Savannah, Georgia, amongst others.

 Colón's work has been presented in several institutional surveys and thematic exhibitions such as: "Brave New Worlds: Explorations of Space," Palm Springs Art Museum, Palm Springs, California, 2019; "California Connections: Selections from the Museum of Contemporary Art San Diego," The California Center for the Arts Museum, Escondido, California, 2017; "Plastic Entanglements: Ecology, Aesthetics, Materials," Smith College Museum of Art, Northampton, Massachusetts, 2019, "California Dreaming: Contemporary Art From the Weisman Foundation," Fredrick R. Weisman Museum of Art, Pepperdine University, Malibu, California, 2017; "Crystals in Art: Ancient to Today," Crystal Bridges Museum of American Art, Bentonville, Arkansas, 2019; and will be included in "Light, Space, Surface: Southern California Art From LACMA'S Collection," Frist Art Museum, traveling to Addison Gallery of American Art, Andover, Massachusetts, and The Ringling Museum of Art, Sarasota, Florida, 2021–2022.

+In her retrospective exhibition La Montaña, El Monolito in 2026 at the Museum of Contemporary Art of Puerto Rico (MAC), she explored themes of cosmology, Puerto Rican identity, Indigenous history, and humanity’s relationship to nature and the universe.
+The exhibition brought together nearly three decades of her work, from early paintings such as Pinnacle (El Yunque) (1996) to later sculptural and multimedia installations.